Bosnia and Herzegovina: Tourism

-Infrastructure

 Transport

 Sarajevo International Airport, also known as Butmir Airport, is the main international airport in Bosnia and Herzegovina, located 3.3 NM southwest of the Sarajevo main railway station in the city of Sarajevo in the suburb of Butmir.

 Railway operations in Bosnia and Herzegovina are successors of the Yugoslav Railways within the country boundaries following independence from the former Yugoslavia in 1992.
 Today, they are operated by the Railways of the Federation of Bosnia and Herzegovina (ŽFBiH) in the Federation of Bosnia and Herzegovina and by Republika Srpska Railways (ŽRS) in Republika Srpska.

 Telecommunications

 The Bosnian communications market was fully liberalised in January 2006.
 The three landline telephone operators predominantly provide services in their operating areas but have nationwide licenses for domestic and international calls.
 Mobile data services are also available, including high-speed EDGE, 3G and 4G services.

 Oslobođenje (Liberation), founded in 1943, is one of the country's longest running continuously circulating newspapers.
 There are many national publications, including the Dnevni avaz (Daily Voice), founded in 1995, and Jutarnje Novine (Morning News), to name but a few in circulation in Sarajevo.
 Other local periodicals include the Croatian Hrvatska riječ newspaper and Bosnian Start magazine, as well as Slobodna Bosna (Free Bosnia) and BH Dani (BH Days) weekly newspapers.
 Novi Plamen, a monthly magazine, was the most left-wing publication.
 International news station Al Jazeera maintains a sister channel catering to the Balkan region, Al Jazeera Balkans, broadcasting out of and based in Sarajevo.
 Since 2014, the N1 platform has broadcast as an affiliate of CNN International, with offices in Sarajevo, Zagreb and Belgrade.

 As of 2021, Bosnia and Herzegovina ranked second highest in press freedom in the region, after Croatia, and is placed 58th internationally.

 As of December 2021, there are 3,374,094 internet users in the country, or 95.55% of the entire population.